 For example, to enhance the high performing SKU items photos, and create a list of connectable photo creative in the carousel format like this:

 Leverage Price Anchoring Effect

 In a collection, some of the SKU items might be more expensive, and some of the items might be cheaper.
-So the strategy is if you have some SKU items that perform worst, we suggest you create a product set which includes this SKU item and the other two: One is more expensive, and the other is cheaper.
+So the strategy is if you have some SKU items that perform worst, we suggest you create a product set that includes this SKU item and the other two: One is more expensive, and the other is cheaper.

 Discounting High-Profit Margin SKU Items

 For low-performing SKU items that are priced at a higher rate, compared with competitors or a sector benchmark, its worse performance might be dealing with the pricing.
 So we suggest selecting one of them that might have a higher profit margin, and discount 10% or 15% only for the items that are grouped into a product set.

 From the 3rd week, you should have accumulated a certain amount of engaged data, prospect data, and new customer data, and also comparably firm which individual items, which combination, or product bundles work better and sustainably in terms of sales and revenue.
 Because of this, we could segment 6 types of customers from this week and implement a Facebook ads strategy based on each segmentation purchase record, interest, and behavior.
 I’m not going to deep dive into how to segment the customers, because I published an article regarding this topic previously.
 If you’re interested in this, please check it out.